Silver Shield Mine

 Index For This Page

-The Silver Shield was among the hundreds of mining claims and active mines at Bingham, Utah, and among the many, many active mines in the original Galena Gulch discovery zone.
+The Silver Shield was located in Galena Gulch, near the Spanish claim and mill in the southwestern part of Bingham Canyon, and was among the hundreds of mining claims and active mines at Bingham, Utah, and among the many, many active mines in the original Galena Gulch discovery zone.
 Like many mines in Bingham, the Silver Shield was only successful for a brief period in their early years.
 Like so many other mines, they continued to attempt development of their ore bodies, shipping just enough as they dug new tunnels to pay the bills, or to almost pay the bills.
 Like so many other mines, they had positive listings in the various investment guides, including The Copper Handbook and The Mines Handbook.
 They were constantly seeking investors, and constantly merging (or trying to merge) with other companies, hoping that the combined properties would finally show some real profit.

-Among these small mining companies, over the years, either Utah Copper bought them out, or U. S. Mining bought them out to gain access to additional mining claims and ore bodies.
-In the case of the Silver Shield, U. S. Mining bought the Silver Shiled's mining claims, and Utah Copper bought surface rights on the claim as it expanded the dumping grounds of its open pit mine.
+Over the years, these small mining companies and their claims were sold to the larger companies, either Utah Copper or U. S. Mining, to gain access to additional mining claims and ore bodies.
+In the case of the Silver Shield, U. S. Mining bought the Silver Shield's mining claims, and Utah Copper bought surface rights on the claim as it expanded the dumping grounds of its open pit mine.

 The tunnel lay idle until 1902 when the Silver Shield company made an agreement with the United States company to repair and extend the Niagara tunnel into the Silver Shield ground, which was reached in mid 1904.
 At that time the tunnel became the Silver Shield's main haulage and drain tunnel.
 By fall 1910, the Silver Shield company was running into difficulty making a profit with the quality and type of the ore it was shipping.
 Its costs had risen sharply after the Tintic smelter had closed in October 1909, forcing the company to market its ore to other smelters.
 But these other smelters had difficulties treating the Silver Shield ores.
 The company continued mining, but failed to find high value ore which in turn reduced its continued use of the Niagara tunnel.